NikhilRanaGamedev/ConwayGameofLife/README.md

 4. Rinse and Repeat Step 2 and 3.

 NOTE: The rules are casted upon each cell at each generation (each loop).
 So first check the state a cell should change to.
 Store it.
 And once all the cells have been checked, then update them.

+# Edge Case
+You can make the simulation on an infinite grid plane or you can clamp it down in 2 ways.

+1. At the edges outside your grid, all the cells are dead.<br>
+OR<br>
+2. The starting and ending edges are connected.<br>